NutcoinOrg/nuts/README.md

 )
 ```

-2. **Wrapping:** On [Nuts404 Contract](https://etherscan.io/token/0x25559f0abbaf2a928239d2f419181147cc2dad74#writeContract#F2), call `deposit` method in order to wrap NUTS NFTs into ERC20 tokens and set the `tokenIds` you want to wrap:
+2. **Wrapping:** On [Nuts404 Contract](https://etherscan.io/token/0x25559f0abbaf2a928239d2f419181147cc2dad74#writeContract#F2), connect you wallet, call `deposit` method in order to wrap NUTS NFTs into ERC20 tokens and set the `tokenIds` you want to wrap:

 ```code
 deposit(